Designations Congruent with Things: Chapter 22

 “That was atypically graceful,” Hermann says.

-Newton twists to give him a wounded look, his eyebrows furrowed in betrayed disbelief, his mouth slightly open, as if he is too shocked to verbalize his terribly pained internal monologue.
+Newton gives him a wounded look, his eyebrows furrowed in betrayed disbelief, his mouth slightly open, as if he is too shocked to verbalize his terribly pained internal monologue.

-“Oh please,” Hermann says, rolling his eyes and then studiously shifting his attention to the car door.
+“Oh please.”
+Hermann rolls his eyes and studiously shifts his attention to the car door.
 “That expression hasn’t gotten you anywhere in five years.”

 Hermann eyes him pointedly, then opens the car door for him.